Olegiv95/Gpu-Quantum-Interferometry-Solver/README.md

 - the requested observable is accumulated inside the kernel instead of storing every trajectory at every time sample
 - only the final sweep result is transferred back to CPU memory

-## Numerical Method And Validation

-GQIS 0.1.0 is an alpha research release.
-The current CUDA backend uses fixed-step fourth-order Runge-Kutta (RK4) integration on the user-supplied uniform time grid.
-Verify time-grid convergence by repeating calculations with smaller steps.
-For important results, compare against a trusted adaptive reference solver because RK4 is not suitable for every problem, and its accuracy and stability depend on the time-step size.
-QuTiP is the primary reference used by the included validation benchmarks.

 ## Validation And Performance

 The benchmark scripts support the solver rather than define its interface.
 They compare GQIS output with trusted CPU